sandialabs/QSCOUT-gatemodels-ionsim/README.md

 operations.

-This Python package allows [JaqalPaq](https://gitlab.com/jaqal/jaqalpaq) using microscopic models of the physical behavior of the QSCOUT hardware to emulate the native its gate set.
+This Python package allows [JaqalPaq](https://gitlab.com/jaqal/jaqalpaq) to use microscopic models of the physical behavior of the QSCOUT hardware to emulate the native its gate set.

 ## Installation